-With a view to ensuring integrity in the selection of Major Sporting Events (MSEs), with an initial focus on managing conflict of interest, the International Partnership Against Corruption in Sports (IPACS) created a dedicated task force with the objective of building on existing standards and expertise to encourage the implementation of conflict of interest mechanisms and facilitating a common understanding amongst sport organizers, governments, and international organizations alike on what the risks are and how to manage them.
+With a view to ensuring integrity in the selection of Major Sporting Events (MSEs), with an initial focus on managing conflict of interest, the International Partnership Against Corruption in Sports (IPACS) created a dedicated task force with the objective of building on existing standards and expertise to encourage the implementation of conflict of interest mechanisms and facilitating a common understanding amongst sport organisers, governments, and international organisations alike on what the risks are and how to manage them.
 The first report of Task Force 2 considers conflicts of interest which may arise in International Sport Organisations (ISOs) when a vote takes place to award the hosting rights for an MSE, and proposes appropriate measures to manage them based on international standards and good practices.

 You can read the full executive summary here – January 2019

 Good practice examples for managing conflicts of interest in sport organisations – October 2020

 Good practice examples for managing conflicts of interest in sport organisations – September 2022

 IPACS Toolkit for Reallocation of Sport events (Deliverable 1) - October 2021